visgl/loaders.gl/docs/specifications/category-3d-tiles.md

 > The 3D tiles category is still under development.

-The 3D Tiles category defines a generalized, slightly abstracted representation of hierarchical geospatial data structures.
+The 3D Tiles category defines a generalized representation of hierarchical geospatial data structures.

 ## 3D Tiles Category Loaders